Eligibility for Unemployment Benefits in Ohio

 Now that you have learned how to qualify for unemployment benefits, you must continue to meet eligibility standards in order to keep receiving assistance.
 Besides meeting the main qualifications for unemployment in Ohio, you must also meet the following set of requirements:

-Report all types of income you receive during your unemployment benefit claim period (this includes earnings made from self-employment, odd jobs, part-time work and more, and the amount must not be higher than the amount of benefits you receive).
+- Report all types of income you receive during your unemployment benefits claim period (this includes earnings made from self-employment, odd jobs, part-time work and more, and the amount must not be higher than the amount of benefits you receive).

 Failure to complete any of these activities can result in the termination of your benefits.
 The main goal of this type of financial assistance is to help you get by until you find a new job.
 Therefore, it is important to not just rely on your benefits as a sole source of income.
 Recipients are not simply required to seek work in order to stay on the program.
 They must do so to once again earn a full wage and become financially independent.